Westchester Environmental Permit Reviews: Wetlands, Slopes, and Trees

 Town of Pound Ridge

 Pound Ridge has active wetlands, watercourse, and tree preservation provisions, with review applying to a high share of properties given the town’s rural character.
-The combination of environmental permit review, ARB review on architectural matters visible from public roads, and septic capacity review on bedroom-adding additions makes Pound Ridge one of the most layered review environments in the county.
+Conservation review runs through the Conservation Board, and the town also operates a Landmarks & Historic District Commission for properties in landmarked or historic-district contexts.
+The combination of conservation review, historic-district review where applicable, and county-level septic capacity review on bedroom-adding additions makes Pound Ridge one of the more layered review environments in the county.

 Town of North Castle